Coaching staff race to save West Coast player who collapsed during match

 West Coast rugby chief executive Mike Connors told the Herald this afternoon Houston was currently holding up well in Waikato Hospital.

 "He's presently in hospital in Hamilton.
-As far as I know to this point, he's doing alright.
+As far as I know to this point, he's doing all right.

 "Naturally he's in the hands of the medical people and they will make the decision around what needs to be done, and whether anything will be done at this point.